Flight attendant detained by immigration on return to US

-HOUSTON (AP) - A flight attendant who traveled to Mexico for work while enrolled in a program for immigrants brought to the United States as children has been detained by U.S. immigration authorities for more than a month, her attorney said Friday.
+HOUSTON (AP) - A flight attendant who traveled to Mexico for work through a program for immigrants brought to the U.S. as children has been detained.

-Immigration and Customs Enforcement said in a statement that Saavedra Roman didn't have a valid document to enter the country and is being detained while going through immigration court proceedings.
+Immigration and Customs Enforcement says Saavedra Roman didn't have a valid document to enter the country.

-U.S. Citizenship and Immigration Services - the agency tasked with overseeing the program known as Deferred Action for Childhood Arrivals, or DACA - declined to discuss the case.
-But the agency says on its website that those who travel outside the country without a special document allowing them to do so are no longer covered by the program.
+U.S. Citizenship and Immigration Services says on its website that those who travel outside the country without permission are no longer covered by the program.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.